Krillian111/upgraded-palm-tree/README.md

 ## API design consideration

+### GET /services

+- Assuming the standard use case for this request is rendering the Services view, we can directly limit the columns fetched from the database to not "overfetch".

-### Data modeling
+### Data modeling - General

-- auto increment primary keys because it is unnecessary to introduce the performance overhead of a uuid without leveraging any of its properties
+- Auto increment primary keys because it is unnecessary to introduce the performance overhead of a uuid without leveraging any of its properties
+- I tried to guess some reasonable limits for column sizes, e.g. description, name or value range for number types.
+  Whether these are appropriate or not obviously heavily depends on the actual use case.

 ### Misc